niecore/docker-occu-hmip/README.md

 # Docker OCCU (homematicIP)
 ![Logo](https://www.homematic-ip.com/downloads/hmip/grafik/logo.png)

-This docker images provides a lightweight image for running a [homematicIP](https://www.homematic-ip.com) daemon (ReGaLess CCU).
+This docker images provides a lightweight image for running a [homematicIP](https://www.homematic-ip.com) daemon including a working CCU Webinterface (ReGaHss).

-As no WebUI is hosted, the management and integration of homematicIP devices is only possible by communicating with the XmlRPC interface.
-There are 3rd party tools available that allow you to  conveniently manage your "headless CCU".
-[Homematic Manager](https://github.com/hobbyquaker/homematic-manager) is a very good one.

 The image is build on top of the [OCCU SDK](https://github.com/eq-3/occu).
 Device data is persisted to the _/data_ directory.
 The creation of a shared mount or volume is advised.

 This image is optimized to be used with the [HmIP RF-USB](https://de.elv.com/elv-homematic-ip-arr-bausatz-rf-usb-stick-fuer-alternative-steuerungsplattformen-hmip-rfusb-fuer-smart-home-hausautomation-152306) stick as this device can be passed to the container without any kernel patches on the host.
 If you need to communicate with a PCB device connected to the Raspberry's GPIO, please check out Alex's [piVCCU](https://github.com/alexreinert/piVCCU) project.

+The image also provides access to the Homematic ReGaHss / WebUI.
+Therefore, it's an ease to pair and manage your devices and provides the same user experiance than a common CCU3.

+What's currently not supported:
+* Backup and Restore snapshots from the CCU
+* Modifying Time or Location settings
+* Modifying Network settings
+* Accessing CCU Management (Zentralenwartung) for updating or rebooting the CCU.

+However, all of these topics are managed by the Docker host and must not be configured from the CCU directly.
+Therefore, I will not focus on enabling those features.
+Nevertheless, any contribution is appreciated.

 ## How to build